 Preschool Assessments and Tests

 Free, universal, and easy-to-administer screeners for identifying what children know and can do.
+Available in both English and Spanish!

 In just 10–15 minutes, these developmentally appropriate assessments for children aged 4–5 check student progress as they build important foundation skills.